Table of Contents

 Group A streptococcal infection is responsible for up to 15% of the cases of pharyngitis in adults and 30% in children.
 Therefore, the early recognition of bacterial streptococcal pharyngitis is essential to prevent complications.

-Patients with rhinosinusitis usually have another viral URI such as rhinovirus, coronavirus, or influenza A or B infection.
-These patients can have signs of sinusitis on computed tomography, which usually goes without any complications.
+Patients with rhinosinusitis usually have another viral RTI caused by a rhinovirus, coronavirus, or influenza A or B. These patients can have signs of sinusitis on computed tomography, which usually resolves without any complications.

-Secondary bacterial infection however can happen in few cases.
-Common organisms are streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis and staphylococcus aureus.
+Secondary bacterial infections can occur in a few cases.
+Common examples include Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis, and/or Staphylococcus aureus.

 Epiglottitis has been historically linked to Haemophilus influenzae but since the introduction of the Hib vaccine, the incidence of acute epiglottitis decreased dramatically.
 On the other hand, cases of streptococcus epiglottitis are becoming more commonly identified nowadays.